-Here, Paul's intention isn't to forbid Christian women from ever speaking in church.
-Rather, the "silence" sought is the attitude that flows from a submitted spirit.
+Rather than a prohibition on Christian women speaking in church, I believe the 2:11 "silence" spoken of here is the attitude that flows from a submissive spirit.

-Paul adds in verse 12, "And I do not permit a woman to teach or to have authority over a man, but to be in silence."
-Here's what a lot of ladies don't realize, women have to show restraint if they want men to lead.
+Paul adds in verse 12, 2:12 "And I do not permit a woman to teach or to have authority over a man, but to be in silence."
+Here the issue is authority, and particularly the authority that comes with teaching God's Word.